rothsandro/eleventy-notes/Notes/Tags.md

 ---
+sort: 4
-tags: organizing
+tags: [notes]
 ---

 You can use tags to organize your notes.
 All your tags are automatically listed in the sidebar and there is a separate tags page that lists all your tags and notes.
-In addition, the [[Features/Search|Search]] support filtering by tags, and you can customize the [[Features/Sidebar|Sidebar]] based on tags.
+The [[Search]] supports filtering by tags, and you can customize the [[Sidebar]] based on tags.

 ## Adding tags

-Use Front Matter to add tags to your notes.
+Use front matter to add tags to your notes.
 For a single tag you can directly add the tag name:

 ```markdown
 ---